kurtisdmiller/personal-site/content/course/public-speaking/lesson-plan/visual-aid-design.md

 **Goals and Objectives:**

 * Students can identify fundamentals of good slide design.
 * Students can identify the problems with the typical topic phrase and bullet list presentation aid.
 * Students are able to use the assertion-evidence structure effectively.

-**Rationale:** The speed of information has increased dramatically in our interconnected world.
-Social media, blogging, and other forms of communication technology mean that crises appear and build momentum more quickly than ever.
-Basic exposure to crisis response presentations is essential because members of organizations never know when they may need to be part of responding to a crisis.
+**Rationale:** Many students have difficulty using visual aids properly.
+Most students have been exposed to poor-quality topic and bullet list visual aids throughout their entire time in education.
+This lesson walks students at the 100 level through the process of designing effective slides using visual forms of different evidence.

 Materials Needed
 ================